fredemmott/HTCC/docs/settings.md

 # RaycastHandTrackingPose (developers only)

 DWORD 0 (disabled) or 1 (enabled): Discard the orientation/rotation of your hand, and instead rotate it to fit a laser pointer from the center of your headset.
 This will improve accuracy and stability, but if controller models are enabled in-game, it may feel weird.
 Leaving this on is recommended.

+# EnableFBOpenXRExtensions (developers only)

+DWORD 0 (disabled) or 1 (enabled): Enable the use of Facebook/Meta/Oculus-specific OpenXR extensions for hand tracking.
+This is required for the pinch gestures.

+To disable pinch gestures, use the `PinchToClick` and `PinchToScroll` settings instead.
+This is primarily intended for checking that this project can function without them.